top of page

 MEDICARE IS NOT MEDICAID

-Medicare is not Medicaid and Medicaid is not Medicare.
+Medicare is not Medicaid, and Medicaid is not Medicare.

 Most people are confused and believe that Medicare and Medicaid are the same thing.
-SImilar to Medicare Supplements andMedigap being the same.
-However, there iss a stark difference.
-Medicare is the National Health Insurance Program for Americans age 65 and over and those with ALS, Renal Failure or thiose who have been issued a Disability designatoion from the Social Security Administration.
-Medicaid, operates at the state level and they help provide Healthcare and other vital services to low income individuals, seniors, single mothers and children.
+Similar to Medicare Supplements and Medigap being the same.
+However, there is a stark difference.
+Medicare is the National Health Insurance Program for Americans age 65 and over, as well as those with ALS or Renal Failure, or those who have been issued a Disability designation by the Social Security Administration.
+Medicaid operates at the state level and helps provide Health Care and other vital services to low-income individuals, seniors, single mothers, and children.

-Medicare is the National Health Insurance Program for Americans age 65 and older along with individuals diagnosed with a Disability, those with ALS and anyone diagnosed with End Stage renal Disease.
+Medicare is the National Health Insurance Program for Americans age 65 and older, along with individuals diagnosed with a Disability, those with ALS, and anyone diagnosed with End Stage renal Disease.

 Braden Medicare Insurance' Poster, "The Differences between Medicare and Medicaid"